scttdavs/scttdavs.github.io/_posts/2019-06-28-zero-downtime-deployments-with-docker-and-digitalocean.md

 Below, I've outlined our deploy script.
 See the bottom of this post for all the gory details, but what it does is:
 1. Use [DropletKit][droplet_kit] to get a list of our staging/production droplets
 1. Loop over each droplet to do the following:
-    1. Take the droplet out of traffic with the load balancer
+    1. Take the droplet out of traffic by removing it from the load balancer
     1. Copy all environment files, docker-compose files, etc. to the droplet.
-    1. Run a start up script with the droplet that:
+    1. Run a start up script within the droplet that:
-        1. Take down all running containers and remove them, as well as volumes, and images.
+        1. Takes down all running containers and removes them, as well as volumes, and images.
-        1. Pull in latest tagged image from DockerHub
+        1. Pulls in latest tagged image from DockerHub
-        1. Bring up containers
+        1. Brings up containers
-        1. Put back into traffic with the load balancer if all was successful
+    1. Put the droplet back into traffic by adding back to the load balancer (if everything was successful)

 With this in place, you can simply deploy your app with: